chrisfio/ud036_StarterCode/README.md

 ## Introduction

 This programs contained in this repo will display movie information for several popular movies.
-This information displayed includes the movie title, a brief summary, poster image and tailer for the film.
+This information displayed includes the movie title, a brief summary, poster image and trailer for the film.
 The movies to be displayed are generated from the entertainment_center_chris.py file.
-This file can be altered by the user and run inorder to display the movies of their choice.
+This file can be altered by the user and run inorder to display movies of their choice.

 ## Download